 4. Develop students command over the management of computing projects consistent with industry best practices and methodologies.

-5. Develop students’ ability to effectively communicate their work to diverse audiences through both written and oral formats.
+5. Develop students’ ability to effectively communicate their work to diverse audiences through written formats.

-6. Help students develop the interpersonal qualities and professional attributes required by employers including reliability, integrity, ethical approach, dependability, teamwork and reflection.
+6. Help students develop the interpersonal qualities and professional attributes required by employers including reliability, integrity, ethical approach, dependability and reflection.

 7. Enable students to become effective independent learners by taking responsibility for their learning and professional development.